ga-sssingapore/GADisplay/README.md

 # GADisplay

-Full stack app to schedule, record and display class timings.

-App was developed with the intent to display class timings on a Samsung Tablet A (800px by 1112px when positioned vertically) and to provide an administrative interface for laptops/computers.
+Full stack app to display class timings on a Samsung Galaxy Tablet A and to provide an administrative interface for laptops/computers to schedule events.
-This administrative interface would provide the means for users/staff to schedule classes, ad-hoc events and to track which classes were coming up in the week.

 # Technologies used

 ## Javascript

-This app was built with Javascript, utilizing the React.js framework for front-end and Express.js framework for back-end.
+This app was built with Javascript, utilizing the React.js framework, for front-end and with Python, using the Flask framework, for back-end.
+PostgreSQL was used as the app's database.

 ## Front-end